-The primary focus for a CIO is to make sure the company's digital strategy aligns with the business strategy, to generate and continue commercial success.
-The CTO has to help to make that vision happen, so they do need a deeper understanding of how tech works, and how each product will work with the other tools being used by the business.
+In a nutshell, the primary focus for a CIO is to make sure the company's digital strategy aligns with the business strategy, to generate and continue commercial success.
+The CTO on the other hand must help to make that vision happen, meaning they need a deeper understanding of how tech works, and how each product will fit in with other tools used by the business.

 How it works in the real world